Force over Distance: Chapter 50

 “See that there aren’t,” Young said.

 “Can I ask what happened to him?”
-Barnes asked tentatively.

 “You can ask, corporal.”

 “Understood.
-There are just a lot of rumors.”
+There are just—a lotta rumors.”

 Young raised his eyebrows.
 “Like what?”

 “People say the Nakai interrogated him and he’s not waking up.
-Other people say that Colonel Telford—” she trailed off.
+Other people say Colonel Telford—” she trailed off.

 “What about Colonel Telford?”